lukaDjordjevic01/IntenseHrPlatform/README.md

 ## Author
 Luka Đorđević

+## Swagger
+While the app is running you can access swagger specification here: http://localhost:8080/swagger-ui/index.html#/

 ## Requirements
 Each job candidate has a name, date of birth, contact number, email, and a list of skills they possess.
 Each skill has a name.